 There is very little that can be more dangerous to an individual than being hit by a motor vehicle when you are riding your bike or simply walking across the street.
 The average car made in the Untied States weights approximately two (2) tons.
 That is 4000 pounds.
 The average adult male weighs in at approximately 189.8 pounds.
 You do the math and think how devastating the injuries that could result, assuming one is not killed, which is the other scenario available to us here.

-In order to collect no-fault you should stick to the rule that when applying and filing the paperwork sooner is better but try and never go beyond 30 days after the accident.
+In order to collect no-fault, you should stick to the rule that when applying and filing the paperwork sooner is better but try and never go beyond 30 days after the accident.
 As with any rule there are exceptions but keeping to this time frame is best.
-There is also a rule that you file the claim with the insurance company of the car that hit you.
-Again there are exceptions to the rule in cases where say it was a hit and run accident or the motor vehicle that hit you was uninsured.
+There is also a rule that you file a claim with the insurance company of the car that hit you.
+Again, there are exceptions to the rule in cases where say it was a hit and run accident or the motor vehicle that hit you was uninsured.
 New York law requires that every insured driver carry a minimum of $50,000 for basic no-fault coverage for injured parties.

-If you are riding a bicycle in New York you are considered a “vehicle” under the law so as a result you must follow the same laws while “driving” your bike.
+If you are riding a bicycle in New York, you are considered a “vehicle” under the law so as a result you must follow the same laws while “driving” your bike.
 These requirements are located under the VTL (Vehicle and Traffic Law) section 1238.
-Now, some of the issues that may come up if you were injured riding your bike is whether or not you did anything to help cause the injuries you sustained.
+Now, some of the issues that may come up if you were injured riding your bike is whether you did anything to help cause the injuries you sustained.
 For example, bicyclists over the age of 14 are not required to wear a helmet.
 But if you suffered a head injury the attorney for the motor vehicle driver could try and use that against you.
 That is why it is important to have an attorney that understands the law and knows how to protect your rights accordingly.

-Being injured while a pedestrian is not as cut and dry as it may seem either.
-Attorneys for the operators of motor vehicles often try and down play their liability by pointing out “facts” about how the accident happened to show that you contributed in some way to the cause.
+Being injured as a pedestrian is not as cut and dry as it may seem either.
+Attorneys for the operators of motor vehicles often try and downplay their liability by pointing out “facts” about how the accident happened to show that you contributed in some way to the cause.
 For example, if you were jay walking and not within the confines of a cross walk when you were hit.
-It can be a confusing process: filing for no fault, getting treatment and filing a lawsuit.
+It can be a confusing process: filing for no fault, getting treatment, and filing a lawsuit.
 You need to know that you have a lawyer in your corner that can help you with all aspects of your case.
 You can trust that we are those lawyers.
 You can rely on us.
 Contact us.